WantedTechnologies/xpresso/README.md

 ```
 Works for write/read/append in both text and binary mode.

-As in Python, a file opened for reading is an Iterable:
+As in Python, a file opened for reading in text mode is an Iterable of strings:

 Python:
 ```